weblidity/docgen/README.md

 - `-o, --outline <filename>` - name of the outline file intended for Skelo CLI (default: `website/products.outline.yaml`)
 - `-v, --verbose` - verbose output
 - `--schema <filename>` - name of `.json` file with product list definition schema (default: `schema.json`)
+- `-i, --ignore <patterns...>` - patterns of files to ignore when matching files to retrieve

 If no patterns appear, the default pattern is used: `**/*.[Pp]roducts.json`.
 If no files match this pattern, then the alternative pattern is used: `__products__/**/*.json`